oz123/coredns-netbox-plugin/README.md

   the built-in cache plugin instead.
 * `timeout` **DURATION** sets the HTTP timeout for requests to NetBox.
 Default is 10s.
+* `tls` followed by:
+    * no arguments, if the server certificate is signed by a system-installed CA and no client cert is needed (this is the default if HTTPS is used).
+    * a single argument that is the CA PEM file, if the server cert is not signed by a system CA and no client cert is needed.
+    * two arguments - path to cert PEM file, the path to private key PEM file - if the server certificate is signed by a system-installed CA and a client certificate is needed.
+    * three arguments - path to cert PEM file, path to client private key PEM file, path to CA PEM file - if the server certificate is not signed by a system-installed CA and client certificate is needed.
 * `ttl` **DURATION** defines the TTL of records returned from *netbox*.
 Default is 1h (3600s).
 * `fallthrough` If a zone matches but no record can be generated, pass request